Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 \subsubsection{MRI at 3T}

 High-field imaging data were collected in compliance with IRB approvals from a healthy volunteer on a 3~T Siemens Skyra scanner.
-A single-channel head coil and a 3D bSSFP sequence (known as True Fast Imaging with Steady-State Free Precession or TRUFI on Siemens scanners) were used for data acquisition.
+A single-channel head coil and a 3D bSSFP sequence were used for data acquisition.
 The 3~T bSSFP data shown in Figure \ref{fig:fig6_retro_3T_ulf} were acquired with TR/TE~=~4.8~ms/2.4~ms and a matrix size of $256 \times 256 \times 128$ (Readout $\times$ Phase Encode 1 $\times$ Phase Encode 2) in the anterior-posterior, left-right and superior-inferior directions, respectively.
 Fully-sampled data were retrospectively downsampled via $k$-space cropping to the same resolution used at ultra-low field ($64 \times 75 \times 25$).
 Fully-sampled data were additionally acquired with gradient-recalled echo (GRE) and Magnetization Prepared Rapid Gradient Echo (MPRAGE) sequences using TR/TE values of 8~ms/2.3~ms and 2300~ms/4.4~ms, respectively.
-Downsampling was performed using the same $k$-space cropping methodology and the results of reconstruction tests performed using these data are shown in Supplementary Figure \ref{suppfig:retro_3T_otherseqs}.